songhui/songhui.github.io/content/pages/Publications.md

 ##Refereed Conference papers
+1. Nguyen, P.H., Song, H., Chauvel, F., Muller, R., Boyar, S. and Levin, E., 2019, August.
+Using microservices for non-intrusive customization of multi-tenant SaaS.
+In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 905-915).
+ACM.
+1. Song, H., Chauvel, F. and Solberg, A., 2018, May.
+Deep customization of multi-tenant SaaS using intrusive microservices.
+In 2018 IEEE/ACM 40th International Conference on Software Engineering: New Ideas and Emerging Technologies Results (ICSE-NIER) (pp. 97-100).
+IEEE.
 1. Song, H., Elgammal, A., Nallur, V., Chauvel, F., Fleurey, F. and Clarke, S., 2015, May.
 On architectural diversity of dynamic adaptive systems.
 In Software Engineering (ICSE), 2015 IEEE/ACM 37th IEEE International Conference on (Vol. 2, pp. 595-598).
 IEEE.
 1. Song, H., Zhang, X., Ferry, N., Chauvel, F., Solberg, A., & Huang, G. (2014).
 Modelling Adaptation Policies as Domain-Specific Constraints.
 In Model-Driven Engineering Languages and Systems (pp. 269-285).
 Springer.
 2. Nicolas Ferry, Hui Song, Alessandro Rossini, Franck Chauvel and Arnor Solberg (2014).
 CloudMF: Applying MDE to Tame the Complexity of Managing Multi-Cloud Applications, IEEE/ACM International Conference on Utility and Cloud Computing.